acdreyer/data-structures/finalAssignments/README.md

 #### 1. IoT Sensor Introduction

-The IoT temperature sensor project builds on the following weeks' work:
+The IoT temperature sensor project builds on the previous weeks' work.
+At first these are summarized and then the final assigment detail are given:

 <!--https://github.com/acdreyer/data-structures/tree/master/wAssignment_08-->